karen9721/capstone-project/book_notes.md

 # Notes from the book
-Note: not all notes are here as it is just for understanding and useful resources
+> Note: not all notes are here as it is just for understanding and useful resources

-## Title: Main Aims of Project
+## Main Aims of Project - 11/10/21
-## Date: 11/10/21
 1. To be able to access, use and link together various resources appropriately
 2. To understand how mathematics can be used in a specific area.
 3. To learn to think critically and creatively from a mathematical perspective.